 Zucchini-Thyme Frittata for Two can be ready in no time, and it’s a fabulous addition to your mealtime — whether you decide you’d like it for breakfast, lunch, or dinner.
 It’s perfect for any meal!

-I was hungry but I had no interest in heading out for food.
-I wanted more than just cereal or yogurt, but what was a gal to do?
+I was hungry and wanted more than just cereal or yogurt.
+What was a gal to do?

 If I had planned better and whipped up a small batch of Blackberry-Thyme Chia Seed Jam the day before, I could have enjoyed that on toast.